theAstralProgrammer0/SSH-FIle-Generator/README.md

 export SSH_AUTH_SOCK=$(find /tmp/ssh-*/ ~/.ssh/* -type s -name agent.* 2>/dev/null | head -n 1)
 ```

-This ensures that the SSH agent's environment variables are correctly set for persistent connections.
+This ensures that the SSH agent's environment variables are correctly set for
+persistent connections when the script is run from within a subshell or a
+different environment altogether.

 ## Note
 * Always keep your private keys secure and never share them.